Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 It makes sense to change the default values of some parts of the site.

 All these parts are just theme components.
-Starter replaces them with its own using [Component Shadowing](https://www.gatsbyjs.org/blog/2019-04-29-component-shadowing/).
+Starter replaces them with its using [Component Shadowing](https://www.gatsbyjs.org/blog/2019-04-29-component-shadowing/).

-> Component Shadowing let’s you replace the theme’s original file
+> Component Shadowing lets you replace the theme’s original file

-In fact, you can replace any component of Chronoblog.
+You can replace any component of Chronoblog.
 But the parts listed here are not just possible to replace - it is recommended to do to make your site unique.

 ### site-header